devfabiosilva/myCryptoBot/luis.ai_training_cultures/README.md

 # Culture language training

-You must train your cognitive service before running myChatbot.
-There are two examples (Brazilian Portuguese and US English).
+You must train your cognitive service before running myCryptoBot There are two examples (Brazilian Portuguese and US English).
 Choose one to install in your local server or in MS Azure Cloud.

-### Creating LUIS (Language Understanding Intelligence System) account
+## Creating LUIS (Language Understanding Intelligence System) account

 1. Go to [LUIS.AI](https://www.luis.ai/home)